2023 Clinic Mitigations and Protocols

 Participants feeling ill will be monitored by our staff, but will be asked to quarantine in their room.
 Temperature and symptoms will be monitored.
 For any illness that is not fleeting (temporary headache, allergy, etc.), the participant will remain quarantined, and the parent will be called to pick up the participant (or dismiss in writing if they drove themselves).
 SW will share any and all symptoms and recorded information with the parent, as requested.
 Any roommate of a participant who becomes ill will be issued a new room.

 SW may modify COVID-19 related procedures at its clinics.
 SW works closely with EIU, the Coles County Health Department, and the Illinois Department of Public Health to ensure best practices are being implemented and followed for the safety of all participants, staff, and the larger surrounding communities.
 Attendance at SW Clinics means that you accept the current and updated COVID-19 related restrictions and procedures.
 SW reserves the right to dismiss any participant who cannot abide by these guidelines and subsequent modifications, or refuses to do so.

 Participant Recommendations from SWC

 For the safest and best experience possible for you and others at camp, SWC makes the following recommendations, prior to your arrival:

 2. Prior to camp, be particularly vigilant to wear a mask, stay socially distant from others, limit time spent in an area, and be outdoors with others (as opposed to indoors) when possible.

--If you are eligible for the COVID-19 vaccine, get it.
+5. If you are eligible for the COVID-19 vaccine, and subsequent booster, get it.